-While the four pillars of enterprise adaptability paint a picture of “what good looks like,” it’s up to organizations themselves to move beyond individual quick fixes toward a complete reimagination of how they operate.
+While the four pillars of enterprise adaptability paint a picture of “what good looks like,” it’s up to organisations themselves to move beyond individual quick fixes toward a complete reimagination of how they operate.
 Leaders can start by asking themselves the following questions:

-The need to be adaptable in these challenging times is self-evident, but the path to get there requires continued investment and organizational persistence.
+The need to be adaptable in these challenging times is self-evident, but the path to get there requires continued investment and organisational persistence.
 On the other side of this effort, though, is a workplace that has unleashed the full potential of its people by bringing more meaning, impact, and—dare we say—fun back to work.